nanofaroque/nerd-read/aws_solution_architect_prep/notes/vpc/README.md

 * Static NAT -> a private IP mapped to public IP (Like an internet gateway does)
   * When the IGW receives a packet from a resource with a public IP, it will adjust the packets.
 It replaces the private IP with the associated public IP address.
 This process is known as SNAT.
 * Dynamic NAT -> group of private IP mapped to a public

+### VPC flow logs
+* VPC flow logs can show IP traffic and metadata
+* But to show the content, you need IP snipper